 You have chosen a camera and lens and mounted them in your setup.
-Everything works well but you want to know how accurately your measurements actually are.
+Everything works well but you want to know how accurate your measurements actually are.
 Do they meet the accuracy requirements?
 Here is what you can do in this situation:

 Calibration builds a bridge between the camera-space, which is essentially pixelated and two-dimensional, and the “real world”, which is three-dimensional and expects results specified in meters or similar units.
 When the calibration process has been completed, check that it performed well by inspecting the value of the control parameter Error returned by the operator calibrate_cameras.
 Error specifies the root mean square error of the back projection of the points used for the calibration.
 It should be as small as possible and at least smaller than 1.0, thus indicating that a subpixel precise evaluation of the data is possible with the camera parameters estimated during the calibration.
 Usually, values smaller than 0.1 pixels can be reached.
 Please do not misinterpret this value: A small back projection error simply means that the calibration performed well from a numerical point of view.
 In some cases the numerics might be ok, even if the calibration fails to represent your imaging system!
 Therefore, you should always perform an additional plausibility check: Compare the estimated camera parameters (and poses) with the initial values.
 Strong differences indicate a possible mismatch between the setup and the estimated parameters.